-Strong transformation programme experience Sarah's highly relevant and significant financial services audit and risk experience strengthen the Board.
-Her knowledge and experience in these areas is important and will help enhance the Board's discussions as she continues to contribute on these and other matters.
+Strong transformation programme experience

+Sarah's highly relevant and significant financial services audit and risk experience are key strengths in her role as Chair of the Audit Committee.
+Her knowledge and experience in these areas enhance Board and Board Risk Committee discussions as she continues to contribute on these and other matters.

-External appointments: Honorary Vice President of The Hong Kong Society for Rehabilitation and Chair of the Campaign Advisory Board of King's College, Cambridge University.
+External appointments: Chair of the Campaign Advisory Board, King's College, Cambridge University and Honorary Vice President of The Hong Kong Society for Rehabilitation.

-5. Lord Lupton CBE Independent Director and Chairman of Lloyds Bank Corporate Markets plc
+4. Lord Lupton CBE Independent Director and Chair of Lloyds Bank Corporate Markets plc